heystraightedge/launch/building-pregenesis/genesis-params.md

 ### Gov

-These parameters are the same as cosmoshub-3, except:

 - `min_deposit` is set to 5000 STR.
+- `deposit_period` and `voting_period` are both set to 7 days.
+- Voting threshold and quorum are set to 50% and 33% respectively, the same as `cosmoshub-3`.
+- The minimum quorum is set to 25%.

 ```json
     "gov": {